miguelgondu/vegas-lattice/docs/source/tutorial.rst

 Writing a descriptor: short example
 -----------------------------------

 A descriptor is a `JSON <http://www.w3schools.com/json/>`_ file which describes the atom kinds and interactions.
-As a first example, we will consider generating a complete graph of just 4 nodes (or atoms).
+As a first example, we will consider generating a grid graph of just 4 nodes (or atoms).

 ..
 To-Do: image of a small lattice with 4 colored nodes and a complete graph between them.